 - Two-page write up highlighting the proposed new, collaborative research direction

 - Detailed budget and budget justification (PIs are encouraged to budget for the use of a graphic designer for future proposal submissions)

 - NSF-style biosketch of PI and collaborator(s)

-- Personal statement describing why the fellowship opportunity is of interest and which area resonates (Undergrad, Grad, Recruitment, Research, Faculty Affairs, Diversity & Inclusion) – two page maximum
+- Personal statement describing why the fellowship opportunity is of interest and which area resonates (Undergrad, Grad, Recruitment, Research, Faculty Advancement, Diversity & Inclusion) – two page maximum

 - Brief support letter from relevant Department Head (emailed separately)